-Hi Hat Cymbals & Hi Hat Stand
+Hi-Hat Cymbals & Hi-Hat Stand

 The hi hat is a pretty complex musical instrument.

-It consists of the hi hat stand and the hi hat cymbals which are mounted on the hi hat rod.
+It consists of the hi-hat stand and the hi-hat cymbals, which are mounted on the hi-hat rod.

 Depending on the model and company which designed and built the stand, you can notice quite a few differences between them.

 Especially when using a double bass drum pedal for metal, rock or fusion music styles, space becomes valuable.

-How to play the hi hat (cymbals)
+How to play the hi-hat (cymbals)

-The hi hat cymbals can be played by hands and the hi hat pedal allows the drummer to also play it by left or right foot.
+The hi-hat cymbals can be played by hands, and the hi-hat pedal allows the drummer to also play it by left or right foot.

-The hi-hat sounds depend on how loose you step onto the hi hat pedal.
-The more weight you put onto the hi hat pedal the quieter you can play the cymbals.
+The hi-hat sounds depend on how loose you step onto the hi-hat pedal.
+The more weight you put onto the hi-hat pedal, the quieter you can play the cymbals.

-How to set up hi hat cymbals?
+How to set up hi-hat cymbals?